UltraMessaging/um_python/README.md

 # um_python Vers 0.2
 Python API generator for Ultra Messaging using Python cffi.

+**THIS IS A WORK IN PROGRESS** Disruptive changes should be expected on a daily, even hourly basis.
+There is no "stable" release as yet, although we attempt to make the "master" branch at least buildable at any given time.
+The purpose for publishing the um_python project this early is to give users a feeling for the direction we are going, and to give users the opportunity to contribute.

 * [Introduction](#introduction)
 * [Prerequisites](#prerequisites)
 * [Generate the Wrapper](#generate-the-wrapper)